chroniclesofcode/meditations/README.md

 https://chroniclesofcode.github.io/blog/

-Personal blog full of short articles written by me about programming, and other random thoughts I have about things I find interesting.
+Personal blog full of short meditations written by me about life.
+I originally started writing this as an 'open journal' purely for myself, but I hope that other people will be able to read this as well in order consider the world from a different point of view.
-Also includes a portfolio page where you can see some of the stuff I have built!

 Built using Docusaurus.